 “There is definitely a level of control – if a child won’t eat particular types of food it means that you have to go out of your way as a parent to feed him or her,” says Brown.
 “This is a big deal for most parents.
 Some parents are driving hours each week to source specific farm-raised foods just to get some “acceptable” nutrients in their kids.”

 Teenagers’ brains and bodies are still developing in critical ways.
 Although it is important to support your child’s developing personal independence, it is also important that you maintain boundaries about what lengths you are willing to go to as a parent to supply the specific food your teenager is demanding.

 It is a form of manipulation if your teen says she or he will not eat unless you go to extreme measures to procure the food desired, because, as a parent, you are responsible for your child’s health.
 You can feel stuck between a rock and a hard place.
-Manipulation and control sound really evil, but the are not.
+Manipulation and control sound really evil, but they are not.
 They are just a way for your child to communicate distress to you.
 Just pay attention without judgment and find ways to restore a balance of loving power in the household.
 Parents are supposed to lead the household.
 This is something our kids need in order to feel safe and secure.